brunopjacob/interview_problems_julia/README.md

 * 04: Roman to integer: given a roman numeral, convert it to an integer.

 * 05: Longest common prefix: given an array of strings, returns the longest common prefix string.

+* 06: Valid parentheses: given a string s containing just the characters '(', ')', '{', '}', '[' and ']', determines if the input string is valid.